Zerg00s/FlowPowerAppsMigrator/README.md

 - SharePoint list forms customized with Power Apps are now migrated by this tool.
 Credits to [kvadratnymedved](https://github.com/kvadratnymedved) and [amariak](https://github.com/amariak) for providing a solution. 🙏

 #### Known issues
-- Migrated lists with custom content types end up with extra content type that should be deleted manually.
+- Migrated lists with custom content types end up with extra content types that should be deleted manually.
 - Migrated lists might need fields to be added to the content type or a form.
 - Flow & Apps Migrator might cache your user credentials and not prompt you for them again.
-In this case, you will need to to follow the steps [described in this issue](https://github.com/Zerg00s/FlowPowerAppsMigrator/issues/25)
+In this case, you will need to follow the steps [described in this issue](https://github.com/Zerg00s/FlowPowerAppsMigrator/issues/25)

 ### 3.6 Version